swilgosz/hanamimastery/data/episodes/20-dry-validation.md

 source: https://github.com/hanamimastery/episodes/tree/main/020
 ---

-# dry-validation - The one gem to validate them all!

-Hi there!

-In the last episode, I've talked to you about the [*dry-schema* features](/episodes/19-) allowing you to easily validate data structures and attributes types in your ruby applications.
+In the last episode, I've talked to you about the [*dry-schema* features](/episodes/19-) **allowing you to easily validate data structures and attributes types** in your ruby applications.

-However powerful, it's not [dry-schema](https://dry-rb.org/gems/dry-schema) that is the mostly used DRY library, but the other library, built on top of that engine which extends it's functionality.
+However powerful, it's not [dry-schema](https://dry-rb.org/gems/dry-schema) that is the mostly used DRY library.
+It's another gem, built on top of that engine which extends it's functionality.

 It's *dry-validation* and this is what I'll talk today about.